Tim-0731-Hzt/H18A-ROOKIES/assurance.md

-change admin : having 3 normal test and 7 exception like : giving others owners premission as an admin, member can not access owner can not demote other owners and admins can not demote other admins
+change admin : having 3 normal test and 7 exception like : giving others owners premission as an admin, member can not access owner can not demote other owners and admins can not demote other admins.